peachescrypto/eth-boss-tracker/README.md

 # ETH Boss Hunter

-A fun web app that tracks the current ETH price against historic daily candle tops since January 2020.
-Shows progress indicators for each historic high, helping visualize how close ETH is to breaking previous daily highs.
+A fun web app that tracks the current ETH price against historic weekly candle highs since January 2020.
+Shows progress indicators for each historic high, helping visualize how close ETH is to breaking previous weekly highs.

 ## Features

 - **Live Price Tracking**: Fetches current ETH price every 15 seconds from multiple providers (Coinbase, Binance, CoinGecko)
-- **Historic Daily Highs**: Displays all daily candle tops sorted from lowest to highest
+- **Historic Weekly Highs**: Displays all weekly candle highs sorted from lowest to highest
 - **Progress Indicators**: Shows how close the current price is to each historic high
 - **Responsive Design**: Works on desktop and mobile
 - **Error Handling**: Graceful fallbacks when price APIs are unavailable